QinjieLin-NU/hw-artificial-life/README.md

 ## Discussion and Notes:

-  `Mutation of morphology` sometimes does not happen, see `generate_morphology.py`.
+  Limitation1: Mutation of morphology sometimes does not happen, see `generate_morphology.py`.

-  `Morphology generation `sometimes causes seperation
+  Limitation2: Morphology generation sometimes causes seperation.

   `ea_morphology/solutuion.py`:This code defines a Node class to represent a node in a tree structure, where each node has a size attribute and a list of children nodes.
 The Random_Node function creates a random node with a size attribute within a given range.
 The Expand_Node function takes a root_node and recursively expands it into a tree with a maximum depth of maximum_depth, randomly deciding whether to expand each child node or not.
 The Mutate function performs a mutation operation on a given tree.
 It first creates a deep copy of the input tree_root to avoid modifying the original tree.
 Then, it uses the traverse_node function to obtain a list of all the nodes in the tree along with their depths.
 Next, it selects a random node n from the list of nodes and the depth d of that node.
 The Expand_Node function is then called on this node n to create a modified version of the tree with a new subtree appended to n at depth d+1.
 Finally, the mutated tree is returned.